ssricardo/anki-plugins/anki-markdown/README.md

     * As it says... shortcut for adding tags around selected text
 * Show markdown button
     * Indicates whether the Markdown button shoud be shown or not
+* Trim
+    * Indicates whether each line should be trimmed
+* Replace-spaces
+    * Indicates whether it should replace escaped HTML spaces (\&nbsp;)

 ### Limitations: